Community Budget Advisory Committee (CBAC)

 Why wasn't one of the options under consideration to both cut taxes and cut services?
 Thank you for your time.

-JohnandBeth asked over 3 years ago
+JohnandBeth asked about 4 years ago

 That is a good point.
 That is another option.
 It hasn't been considered because the amount of necessary budget reductions and service cuts are so large in order to achieve a 0% tax levy increase that it didn’t seem feasible to suggest an option that would reduce services even further.